-\begin{remark} Given any orthonormal basis $\Phi\equiv\{\phi_m\}_{m\in\N}$ in $\Hi$, it is always possible to construct a conjugation operator $J_\Phi$ associated with $\Phi$ (see the discussion following Example~\ref{exa.2.24}).
-Moreover, it is not difficult to verify that if $L$ is a linear operator in $\Hi$, the operator defined as $A\coloneqq J_\Phi L$ (or, equivalently, $A\coloneqq LJ_\Phi$), is a conjugate-linear operator and, conversely, any conjugate-linear operator $A$ in $\Hi$ can be expressed in this form, for some linear operator $L$ in $\Hi$. \end{remark} \begin{remark} We recall that a linear operator $L\colon\Hi\dashrightarrow \Hi$, in a $p$-adic Hilbert space $\Hi$, is \emph{norm-preserving} (N-preserving, in short), if it satisfies the condition: $\No{L\phi}=\No{\phi}$, for any $\phi\in\dom(L)$~\cite{aniello2023trace}.
+\begin{remark} Every orthonormal basis $\Phi\equiv\{\phi_m\}_{m\in\N}$ in $\Hi$ can be associated, in a natural way, to a conjugation operator $J_\Phi$ (see the discussion following Example~\ref{exa.2.24}).
+Moreover, it is not difficult to check that if $L$ is a linear operator in $\Hi$, the operator defined as $A\coloneqq J_\Phi L$ (or, equivalently, $A\coloneqq LJ_\Phi$), is a conjugate-linear operator and, conversely, any conjugate-linear operator $A$ in $\Hi$ can be expressed in this form, for some linear operator $L$ on $\Hi$. \end{remark} \begin{remark} We recall that a linear operator $L\colon\Hi\dashrightarrow \Hi$ is \emph{norm-preserving} (N-preserving, in short), if it satisfies the condition: $\No{L\phi}=\No{\phi}$, for any $\phi\in\dom(L)$~\cite{aniello2023trace}.
 An all-over N-preserving map in $\Hi$ is a linear \emph{isometry} of $\Hi$.
 A linear operator $L$ in $\Hi$ is \emph{inner-product-preserving} (IP-preserving), if

 while $L$ is \emph{norm-orthogonality-preserving} (NO-preserving), if it is linear, and satisfies the condition~\cite{aniello2023trace}: